College Students Addicted to Drugs & Alcohol

 Parents and Enabling

 Addiction doesn’t just happen; it’s a contextual illness.
 In many ways, it’s a family disease.
 In that sense, the family could play a role in the development of someone’s addiction—reinforcing or enabling their behavior.
 Often times, family members will provide money or support in a way that perpetuates their addiction.
+Some families may even supply some of their own medications (such as Concerta) in order to support his/her habit.
 This is sometimes rooted in co-dependence as the loved one who enables is too attached to the other’s perceived happiness that they can’t imagine saying no to them.